-- One-on-One Appointments: Often our learners have very specific questions or goals and learn most efficiently through direct personal assistance.
+- One-on-One Appointment: Often our learners have specific questions or goals and learn most efficiently through direct and personal assistance.
 Based on YOUR schedule and availability, you can accept digital learning appointment requests from patrons.
 The library will provide computers and safe space for you to help patrons reach their personal digital literacy goals.

 - Excellent computer skills, including the ability to use the Internet and email with ease

 - Ability to communicate in an effective, supportive way with learners